Sharing label information with third parties

-- GS1 can make label information published to GS1 Netehrlands (data quality checker) to third parties using a new direct link.
+- GS1 can make label information published to GS1 Netherlands (data quality checker) available to third parties using a new direct link.
 Data does not need to be published to them directly.

 - Specific conditions apply for the use of data; for keeping data up-to-date among others.
 This ensures that data is not shared with third parties.

 - A single system now allows suppliers to supply both clients and third parties with product data.
 They can arrange for the reliability of data themselves.

 - Data owners may decide to exclude parties from using data via GS1 Data Link.

 Voedingscentrum, RIVM, FoodSciffer, Questionmark, Max Havelaar and Zupr use data from GS1 Data Source